j19sch/j19sch.github.io/posts/2025/20250105-using-fake-it-till-you-make-it-to-implement-counterstring.md

 To be fair to the [historical record](https://github.com/j19sch/counterstring/commits/main/): this is not exactly how I implemented it.
 I did something less performant with reversing an array, because I had looked at PerlClips's source code.
 How that came about and what I learned from it, is for another blog post.

+*(edit 19 January 2025)* Turns out it's for two other blog posts.
+The first of the two is ["Comparing counterstring implementations in TypeScript"](link://slug/comparing-counterstring-implementations-in-typescript).
+The second one will be about the difference in performance between all the implementations.

 ## Counterstring length 2 {.small}